artkapl/DC_Tower_Elevator_Coding_Challenge/README.md

 My implementation of the DC Tower Elevator Challenge using Java Threads and Object-Oriented Programming.

+Javadocs have been provided and can be accessed by opening `doc/index.html` within your preferred web browser.

 ## Usage

 This project was compiled using `JDK 17.0.2 2022-01-18 LTS`.
 Please ensure you have version 17.0.2 or higher installed to run this program.